Kanzan Cherry Blossom Tree

 - Kanzan Cherry Blossom Leaves are serrated and change colour all year round.

 - Leaves emerge reddish copper in Spring, turn glossy dark green in Summer and fade to

 - They are moderately fast-growing; they can grow between 1-2 ft per year.

 - Overall, they can grow between 30-40 feet tall.

-- They will grow will in full sun or partial shade in a well-drained soil, sand or clay soil.
+- They will grow well in full sun or partial shade in well-drained soil, sand, or clay soil.

 - They are hardy in cold weather.

 - Along with Kanzan Cherry Blossom Trees, there are many different varieties including Prunus Avium, Prunus Royal Burgundy, Prunus Shirotae, Prunus Autumnalis Rosea, Prunus Nigra all with different colour flowers, leaves, and barks.